Bilingual

 Rights and permissions

-Introduction: The protection and organization of coastal areas is not only vital for environmental sustainability, but also for food security, economic growth, strengthening social capital, and enhancing the quality of life for present and future generations.
-This study aimed to develop a conceptual model of the key themes in organizing the coastal strip, focusing the preserve of ecotourism pattern and ecological sustainability, as well as to identify the indicators influencing the management of coastal ecotourism.
+Aims: The protection and organization of coastal areas is not only vital for environmental sustainability, but also for food security, economic growth, strengthening social capital, and enhancing the quality of life for present and future generations.
+This study aimed to develop a conceptual model of the key themes in organizing the coastal strip, focusing on the preservation of ecotourism patterns and ecological sustainability, as well as to identify the indicators influencing the management of coastal ecotourism.

-Methodology: This research employed a descriptive-analytical approach proposing sustainable strategies for organizing the Gisum coastal strip.
+Methodology: This descriptive-analytical research was conducted on the Gisum coastal strip in 2025-2026.
 In the qualitative phase, data were collected through semi-structured interviews with 15 local experts and stakeholders and analyzed using thematic analysis and MaxQDA software.
 In the quantitative phase, after identifying the relevant indicators based on the theoretical literature, a questionnaire was developed and distributed among 200 residents, tourists, and regional experts.
 The data were examined using Cronbach's alpha and confirmatory factor analysis in SPSS 24, confirming the reliability and validity of the instruments.

 Keywords: